Artisanal – Fresh – Handcrafted – Local – Seasonal

 An estate vineyard produces Chardonnay, Cabernet Franc, Cabernet Sauvignon, and Merlot grapes—varietals which thrive in Western North Carolina’s temperate climate.
 These grapes are used to produce Biltmore Winery’s award-winning wines under the guidance of winemaker Sharon Fenchak.

-Raising Beef and Lamb on the Estate
+Raising Beef, Lamb, and Pork on the Estate

 Supporting Community Agriculture

 While Biltmore takes pride in serving estate-raised ingredients, sometimes demand exceeds production.
 In an effort to support the community and serve only the best, Biltmore works with community farmers and food producers to source local ingredients and meat.
 The estate’s “buy local” program supports the local economy, reduces the estate’s carbon footprint, and literally provides a taste of Western North Carolina to estate guests.